 In general, what are the pickings like for an EFL teacher?

-A good EFL teachers salary doesn't really top more than 30k and averages out to 25k per month on a full-time salary.
-Otherwise the hourly rate is between 250-300 baht per hour for part-time work.
+A good EFL teachers' salary doesn't exceed more than 40K and averages out to 30-35K per month on a full-time salary.
+Otherwise, the hourly rate is between 250-300 baht per hour for part-time work.

 How far from Bangkok or civilization?

 It's 950km from Bangkok.
 About 15 hours' journey by bus.

 It's 3 hours to the relative civilization of Penang.

 It's 7 hours from Phuket